VedantParanjape/pldi-artifact/ARTIFACT.md

 2. `--yosys-optimizer=mode=LUT` set the yoysys optimizer mode to use LUTs.
 3. `--shrink-lut-constants`, `--secret-distribute-generic`, `--canonicalize`, `--comb-to-cggi`, `--cggi-canonicalize-luts`, `--cse`, `--cggi-to-openfhe` generic options to canonicalize and optimize the generated code and then convert CGGI backend circuits to openFHE backend.
 4. `--merge-luts` invokes the optimization implemented in the paper to merge LUTs.
+5. `--emit-openfhe-bin` lowers the mlir code to openFHE backend C++ code.
+6. `--emit-openfhe-bin-header` generates headers for the openFHE C++ code generated.

+> Please note: all paths provided to bazel have to be absolute paths, or else it will not work.
+Also heir-opt heir-translate dumps the output file to stdout, so we need to pipe it out to a file and save it.

+#### Manually compile the example program
+`TODO`